Welcome to the QC Appointments website

 |Not declared/prefer not to say||29||11.4||26||11.0|

-Applicants invited to interview were informed in September and interviews are taking place in late September, October, and early November.
-The Selection Panel’s recommendations will be passed to the Lord Chancellor in late November.
+Interviews took place in late September, October, and early November.
+The Selection Panel’s recommendations were passed to the Lord Chancellor in November.
 It is expected that the appointments arising from this competition will be announced in early 2017.
-We do not yet have a confirmed date for the ceremony for those appointed in the 2016-17 Competition, but we currently expect it to be held in week commencing 13 February 2017.

 Applicants who were not called for interview this year should have received their feedback on Thursday 6 October.
 If an applicant has not received their feedback please contact the QCA Secretariat.
 This year we are publishing a note which explains the approach the Panel takes to the provision of feedback and it can be downloaded here.